csshepard/MusicBlocks/README.md

 - Wood for enclosure (will update after design is finalized)

 ## Design:
-We've decided to build the player into a toy box that will be in my daughters room.
+We've decided to build the player into a toy box that will be in my daughter's room.
 The electronics will be inside a false front for protection.
 The speakers will also be built into this false front towards the edges of the box.